 International = Quality in the mind of the Chinese consumers.

-Long term strategy and consistent branding have been behind the success of Blackmores in China, they embraced E-Commerce Strategy not only on large platforms such as a Tmall but also engaged closely with their community.
+Long-term strategy and consistent branding have been behind the success of Blackmores in China, they embraced E-Commerce Strategy not only on large platforms such as Tmall but also engaged closely with their community.

 7) Quality Mandarin Chinese Content

 Quality content does not merely cover text/PR.
 That’s the tip of the iceberg, here are the key elements to focus on when creating quality local content:

 The key to content is to understand what type of strategy is required on each platform for example..

 - On Weibo you have a microblogging system, posts need to be kept short and snappy, you utilize the hashtag system but these need to be placed both before & after each post.